viezr/web-scraper/README.md

 - may be extended by adding new modules with logic for specific sites

 ## Notes
-Search keywords and sites for scrapping stored in config.py.
+Search keywords and sites for scraping stored in config.py.
 App will try to convert many date formats to date object or return today.
-Using simple data format: `[date:date_object, title:str]`
+Using simple data format: `["date":date_object, "title":str, "link":str]`